the best spermidine in the market

 Nutrient Restriction by Intermittent Fasting

-Nutrient restriction is one of the simplest ways to affect your rate of aging.
-As shown above, it limits the influence of IGF-1 (B above), AMPK, and sirtuins.
-Of course, you want to restrict food without malnourishment.
+As shown above, nutrient restriction limits the influence of IGF-1 (B above), AMPK, and sirtuins.
 One way to do this is by practicing intermittent fasting, which is a pattern of eating that switches from fasting to non-fasting periods.
 Unlike a food plan, it focuses on when to eat instead of what to eat.
 Although, some fasting plans consider both.

 The concept of fasting has been around throughout human history, as hunter-gatherers had to spend long periods of time without nourishment when food was not readily available.
 Intermittent fasting replicates these “lean” periods as it focuses on voluntarily refraining from meals for a set period of time and eating during a set timeframe.
 This allows the body to conserve energy; less time is allocated for digestion and priority is given to other important processes, such as cell renewal.

-In addition to increasing your healthspan, there are many benefits to intermittent fasting.
-In one study, non-obese, healthy adults who reduced their calorie intake by 15 to 25% for two years reported improved quality of life – including improved general health, sexual drive, and mood and reduced tension.
+Many studies have shown that intermittent fasting can increase healthspan, but that is not all.
+In one study [2], non-obese, healthy adults who reduced their calorie intake by 15 to 25% for two years reported improved quality of life – including improved general health, sexual drive, and mood and reduced tension.
 They also lost an average of 7.6 kilograms of mostly body fat.
-Further findings from the trial also suggest improved resting metabolic rate and cognition.
+Further findings [3] from the trial also suggest improved resting metabolic rate and cognition.
 It may be worthwhile being a little bit hungry sometimes!